sir-lucian/pastebins/README.md

 However, it became a total disaster when the fandom level had a unanimous consensus that Waktaverse fandom (Leafies in particular) were not to be messing with.

 *Will this incident affect global side?* I'd say **barely matters**.
-The only thing we will be missing out are great licensed songs that could've been added to please global fans like Monstercat or Attack the Music.
+The only thing we will be missing out are great licensed songs that could've been added to please global fans such as the label Monstercat or Attack the Music.
 But we will see what will happen down the road.
 Only time will tell.

 One more thing to note that, the direction of DJMax storyline might or might not change depends on how far did they go with the concept they've planned so far.
 We'll see that in the future.